sukovanej/effect-http/docs/modules/index.ts.md

 ## From "effect-http/Router"

-Re-exports all named exports from the "effect-http/Router" module as "HttpRouter".
+Re-exports all named exports from the "effect-http/Router" module as `HttpRouter`.

 **Signature**